Primitive Methodism in the United Kingdom: Disillusionment with Wesleyan leaders

 There was disillusionment with the Wesleyan leadership's conservatism and with financial policies.
 The reaction of the Yorkshire membership to its support of the government after Peterloo is illustrated by a rumour that it had "lent the government half a million of money to buy cannon to shoot them with".
 When a local preacher in North Shields criticised the actions of the magistrates at Peterloo, he faced criticism from itinerants and "respectable friends".
 The leadership judged, however, that it could not afford to expel this preacher because of the support he commanded locally.
 The incident showed that the leadership was not representing the interests and views of some Methodists.
 Its policies frequently clashed with poorer Methodists.
 In efforts to raise money, it introduced weekly and quarterly dues, yearly collections, the payment of class and ticket money, and seat rents.
 Such fees bore severely on the poor in the war years and the subsequent depression, opening a gulf between richer and poorer members.
 Seat rents marginalised a chapel's poor, while exalting the rich.
 The poor were often relegated to the least popular part of the chapel, and their involvement was implicitly devalued.
 At one of the earliest chapels, Walpole Old Chapel in Suffolk, attendance had once been an act of pride in the face of social superiors, but now reinforced inferiority.
 Such developments led to the disillusionment of rural Methodists.
 The poor contributions of many rural societies to the Connexion funds led to pastoral neglect.
 To illustrate the disillusionment of many, a pamphleteer in 1814 said, "You complain the preachers never call to see you unless you are great folks....
 Well you may see the reason; you can do nothing for them; money they want and money they must and will have."
-Such disillusionment of many Methodists with the leadership of the Wesleyan Conference increased the possibility of schism.